Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 Moore is survived by Betty Irene Whitaker, whom he married in 1950, as well as sons Kenneth and Steven and four grandchildren.

-–With assistance from Nick Turner.
+— With assistance from Nick Turner and Debby Wu.